ppd0705/supervisor-gateway/README.md

 ## Usage

-`supervisor-gateway` running as child process of supervisord, there is an [supervisor config_example](config/supervisor/supervisor_gateway.conf)
+`supervisor-gateway` running as child process of supervisord, there is a [supervisor config_example](config/supervisor/supervisor_gateway.conf)

 ```ini
 [eventlistener:supervisor_gateway]